 Feefo service rating

 It is worth remembering that Raynor and Moth Winn's epic walk was born out of desperation.
 They carry their trauma onto the Coast Path.
 While walking they slow down and start to look up, engaging with the majestic landscapes they encounter.
 During the difficult, emotional journey that follows, they find salvation, and are remade by the landscape.

-The health benefits of walking are well documented.
-By striding out on the Salt Path or tackling a section of the South West Coast Path, walkers are able to slow down, connect with nature and the landscapes around them, and reduce stress.
 The trail's rugged terrain and coastal beauty provide a restorative environment, while just the act of walking itself promotes physical and mental clarity.
-As part of our core DNA, Ramble Worldwide are committed to creating connections between people and landscapes, providing access to the outdoors for all, and supporting conservation and preservation projects; all of our surplus profits are channelled back into the Ramble Worldwide Outdoor Trust, which provides grants to lots of organisations with a shared ethos and approach to helping people to enjoy the great outdoors.
+As part of our core values, Ramble Worldwide are committed to creating connections between people and landscapes, providing access to the outdoors for everyone, and supporting conservation and preservation projects.
+All of our surplus profits are channelled back into the Ramble Worldwide Outdoor Trust, which provides grants to lots of organisations with a shared ethos and approach to helping people to enjoy the great outdoors.

-Frequently asked questions about the Salt Path
+Frequently asked questions about the Salt Path Route

-• Where is the Salt Path
+• Where is the Salt Path?

 The Salt Path is part of the inspiring journey documented in Raynor Winn's book of the same title, following the South West Coast Path through some of England's most breath-taking seaside landscapes.

-• What is the South West Coast Path
+• What is the South West Coast Path?

-• Where does the South West Coast Path start and finish
+• Where does the South West Coast Path start and finish?

-• How long is the South West Coast Path
+• How long is the South West Coast Path?

 The South West Coast Path spans a long and scenic 630 miles, perfect for those eager for adventure or a leisurely stroll along the coastline.

-• How to walk the South West Coast Path
+• How to walk the South West Coast Path?

 The South West Coast Path is a freely accessible walking/ hiking trail.
 It can be accessed from many points along its 630-mile route and can be walked in small sections or longer sections.
 To embark on the South West Coast Path, lace up your walking boots, pack your essentials, and choose your pace—whether you're in for a long haul or a series of day hikes, the path awaits your unique adventure.

-• How long does it take to walk the South West Coast Path (Salt Path)
+• How long does it take to walk the South West Coast Path (Salt Path)?

 Walking the entire South West Coast Path typically takes around six to eight weeks, depending on your pace and stops along the way.
+Many walkers prefer to tackle shorter sections over multiple trips, allowing time to truly savour each area's unique character and charm.

+Feefo service rating